 Holiday driving can be stressful and dangerous.
 We offer some safe driving and money saving tips for traveling on congested roads this holiday season.

 We at Driving2Save would like to wish everyone a Happy Thanksgiving and more importantly, we wish everyone traveling to see their loved ones this season safe travels.
-In 2016, AAA projected that 48.7 million Americans traveled 50 miles or more for Thanksgiving and the breakdown for driving vs. flying was 43.5 million vs. 3.69 million, respectively.
+In 2016, AAA projected that 48.7 million Americans traveled 50 miles or more for Thanksgiving.
 In addition, AAA rescued 370,000 motorists during Thanksgiving due to dead batteries, flat tires and lockouts.
-The combination of the high volume of drivers, some drivers driving long distances that may not drive often in crowded conditions, and potentially bad weather means that Thanksgiving can be a very dangerous holiday for drivers with hundreds of fatalities.
+The combination of crowded roads and fatigued drivers, combined with potentially bad weather, means that Thanksgiving can be a very dangerous holiday for drivers.
+In the recent past, there have been roughly 500 traffic fatalities around the Thanksgiving holiday each year.
 This holiday season, please follow our tips to reduce the likelihood of an accident and the need for roadside assistance to rescue you!

 Here is how to ensure that your vehicle is ready for holiday travel!

 - Are your tires bald or low on tread?
-Driving with low treads is dangerous.
-Replace your tires with low rolling resistance tires this holiday season to travel safely and also reduce your gas bill!
+If so, replace them before hitting the road.
+Driving with worn tires is dangerous.
+Consider buying low rolling resistance tires this holiday season to travel safely and also reduce your gas bill!